I know you’re not supposed to judge a book by it’s cover, but I love an attention-grabbing cover.

-Is it worth your time (and money) though?
-I’ll be discussing the leather, sole quality, how it fits, and the size you need.
-Whether you’re looking to wear them to work or to brunch, this review will help you shop confidently.
+Is it worth your money though?
+I’ll be discussing my experience with the leather, sole quality, how it fits, and the size you need.

-It’s an EH-rated shoe with an 11-inch shaft.
+It’s an EH-rated boot with an 11-inch shaft.
 The wide square-shaped front is equipped with a composite safety toe and a durable rubber overlay.
-The Decimator is pretty heavy, but that’s only because the vibram outsole is designed for oil-resistance and puncture-resistance.
+The Decimator is pretty heavy, but that’s only because the Vibram outsole is designed for oil-resistance and puncture-resistance.

 Inside, the Xero Gravity Xyclone insole is mainly built for support and stability, with multi-depth heel pods and an antimicrobial sock to reduce odor.